Welcome to Innovation Grant Funding 101, GrantTree’s introductory guide to R&D grants for businesses in the UK.

 Founded in 2007, Innovate UK is part of UK Research and Innovation and reports to the Department for Business, Energy & Industrial Strategy (BEIS).
 It has an annual budget of £6 billion.

-3) Forms of grant funding
+3) What are the different forms of innovation grant funding

 Below are the main forms of funding offered by Innovate UK on a regular basis.